abdow47/Brain-tumour-Classification/README.md

 ## Introduction

-Hello everyone, today I'll be presenting my machine learning project focused on brain cancer classification.
+Hello everyone, this machine learning project focused on brain cancer classification.
 This project addresses a critical healthcare challenge by using deep learning to classify different types of brain cancer from medical images.
-In this video, I'll walk you through the entire process from data preparation to model deployment, highlighting how I've applied the machine learning concepts we've learned throughout this course.

 ## Project Overview